FRAGSTATS: Spatial Pattern Analysis Program for Categorical Maps

 The most commonly report problems getting FRAGSTATS to run under ArcGIS (version 10.0 or earlier) are as follows:

-Unfortunately, thanks to ESRI, FRAGSTATS currently does not work with latest ArcGIS version 10.1.
+Unfortunately, thanks to ESRI, FRAGSTATS currently does not work with ArcGIS versions 10.1 or later.
 Until we modify FRAGSTATS again to accommodate the upgrade, here is a solution presented by Sue Clark, in her words:

 "I changed my tool to extract to a .img file and it works great.
 I had to project my mask files and grids to a projection that used meters as linear units.